 During 2017, Mono County commissioned a study of current housing needs, to provide a basis for updating the Housing Element and the Housing Mitigation Ordinance; the Town of Mammoth Lakes participated in this effort.
-The final Mono County Housing Needs Assessment17 describes housing need in urgent terms, citing a need for 184 additional units by 2022 under the most conservative scenario (the need is set at 664 units under the accelerated growth estimate).
-Although much of this need is centered in Mammoth Lakes, the Housing Needs Assessment cites a need for between 120-170 additional units to accommodate current needs and future employment growth in the unincorporated communities, concluding that "it will be imperative that the County and Town facilitate the creation of permanently recessionary conditions, high unemployment and unprecedented foreclosures in California and elsewhere at that time.
+The final Mono County Housing Needs Assessment18 describes housing need in urgent terms, citing a need for 184 additional units countywide by 2022 under the most conservative scenario (the need is set at 664 units under the accelerated growth

-14 Census Bureau, Selected Housing Characteristics, Lee Vining CDP 2012-2016: https://factfinder.census.gov/faces/tableservices/ jsf/pages/productview.xhtml?src=CF. Note that the sample for this statistic was limited to the 12 units for which 'gross rent as a percentage of household income' could be computed.
+15 Census Bureau, Selected Housing Characteristics, Lee Vining CDP 2012-2016: https://factfinder.census.gov/faces/tableservices/ jsf/pages/productview.xhtml?src=CF. Note that the sample for this statistic was limited to the 12 units for which 'gross rent as a percentage of household income' could be computed.

-15 California Housing & Community Development Dept, Mono County Final Regional Housing Need Determination, September 2018.
-16 Note, however, that the 2014-19 assessment incorporated a one-time downward adjustment to account for the prolonged affordable housing units that accommodate a variety of households.
-This should be paired with grants and low interest loans that address condition needs, particularly weatherization."
+16 California Housing & Community Development Dept, Mono County Final Regional Housing Need Determination, September 2018.
+17 Note, however, that the 2014-19 assessment incorporated a one-time downward adjustment to account for the prolonged recessionary conditions, high unemployment and unprecedented foreclosures in California and elsewhere at that time.

-17 Mono County, Housing Needs Assessment Final Report.
+18 Mono County, Housing Needs Assessment Final Report.
 October 2017.
 Prepared by BBC Research and Consulting.